Chronic Liver Disease/Cirrhosis

 - Managing any health problems that happen because of cirrhosis

-Talk to your healthcare provider before taking prescription medicines, over-the-counter medicines, or vitamins.
+Talk with your healthcare provider before taking prescription medicines, over-the-counter medicines, or vitamins.

 Be sure to ask your healthcare provider about recommended vaccines.
 These include vaccines for viruses that can cause liver disease.